6 steps to deal with a GDPR subject access request (SAR)

 Therefore, you should be careful about the information that you provide when complying with a subject access request.
-It is important to understand what information you can withhold to prevent breach of other’s privacy or to support public or national interest.
+It is important to understand what information you can withhold to prevent a breach of other’s privacy or to support the public or national interest.

 6. Developing and sending a response

-Once you have all everything you need for the subject access request, the last step is to develop and send the response to the individual.
+Once you have all everything you need for the subject access request, the last step is to develop and send a response to the individual.
 Organisations need to provide the following information to the requester:

 - Legal basis for and purpose of processing the personal data of the individual.